48 hours in the Bunya Mountains with teens in tow

 For this, the Bunya Mountains are perfect.
 Firstly because there’s no internet so the kids have no choice but to talk to each other, and secondly because the Bunya Mountains have traditionally been used to bring groups of people together.

-These beautiful mountains were once used by Aboriginal tribes from all over Queensland to meet and feast in Bunya nut season while discussing laws, arranging marriages and bonding.
+The beautiful Bunya Mountains were once visited regularly by Aboriginal tribes from all over Queensland to meet and feast in Bunya nut season while discussing laws, arranging marriages and bonding.
 There’s no reason it won’t work for your family.
 Just let the kids remain single a while longer.

 2PM: Head to the South-East Queensland countryside